kuzzleio/kuzzle/doc/2/api/controllers/document/export/index.md

 ### Optional:

 - `separator`: This option is only supported for the `CSV` format, it defines which character sequence will be used to format the CSV documents
+- `fieldsName`: This option is only supported for the `CSV` format, it defines how fields path should be renamed, if not present the field path will be used.
 - `scroll`: This option must be set with a [time duration](https://www.elastic.co/guide/en/elasticsearch/reference/7.4/common-options.html#time-units), at the end of which the cursor is destroyed.
 - `size`: set the maximum number of documents returned per result page.
 By default it's `10`.
 - `lang`: specify the query language to use.
 By default, it's `elasticsearch` but `koncorde` can also be used.